Italian banks, bonds bear brunt of election fallout

 The prospect of power passing to a eurosceptic coalition, which might boost spending in defiance of EU budget restrictions and row back on the previous government’s market-friendly reforms, turned the spotlight on Italy’s 2.3 trillion euro public debt pile, one of the world’s biggest.

-Its banks hold around 345 billion euros (307.56 billion pounds) of that debt and are considered a proxy for sovereign risk.
+Its banks hold around 345 billion euros ($425 billion) of that debt and are considered a proxy for sovereign risk.

 “Italy is far from having sorted its long-standing problems, and now it will have new ones,” Lorenzo Codogno, founder of LC Macro Advisors, said.
 “Be prepared for long and complex negotiations that will take months.”